takagii-cloud/takagii-cloud/README.md

 - 👋 Hi, I’m @takagii-cloud
-- 🧑‍🎓I'm a university student
+- 🧑‍🎓I'm a university student, and infra engineer (internship)
 - 👀 I’m interested in network and operating systems
 - 🌱 I’m currently learning network and telecommunications
 - 📫 How to reach me: by my discord: takagii